No Fees Unless We Win

 • Tilting/malposition of the IVC filter

-• Fracture of the IVC filter
+• Fracture and splintering of IVC filter

 • Embedded IVC filter requiring surgery

-• Difficulty removing the IVC filter
+• Difficulty removing or retrieving the IVC filter

 IVC Filter Migration and Fracture